 Even if you don’t have much (or any) experience with web development, chances are you’ve heard of Search Engine Optimization (SEO).
 This is a broad term for a huge list of techniques that can improve your site’s rankings in search engines.
 Many of the SEO strategies you’ll hear about are focused on keywords – but there are other tasks that are equally vital.

 For instance, one of the best things you can do to increase your organic traffic is creating a sitemap.
 This is a list of all URLs on your site with some information about them.
-A sitemap makes it easier for search engines to understand and index your content.
+What a site map does is make it easier for search engines to understand and index your content.
 Fortunately, you don’t need to have any special knowledge in order to put one together.

-In this post, we’ll explain what sitemaps are in more detail and how they work.
+In this post, we’ll explain what is a sitemap in more detail and how they work.
 We’ll also show you how to create one and let Google know about it.
 Let’s get to work!

 An Introduction to Sitemaps

 Have you ever wondered how Google finds websites and decides how they’ll be ranked?
 The key is Googlebot – a ‘crawler’ program that has two basic jobs.

 Googlebot explores the web, moving from page to page.
 Along the way, it records information about the various links it visits and how they’re related.
 Google then uses this data to create search results, and determine what searches a particular piece of content is most relevant for.